Towards Embodiment Scaling Laws in Robot Locomotion

 • Embodiment scaling >> pure data scaling for embodiment generalization (C4 vs C8)

-Qualitative Results in Sim
+Qualitative Results in Simulation

 A single policy controls diverse morphologies in simulation, both seen and novel.